Skip to main content

 • they use structured criteria to assess live sessions

-• they clearly state the training hours, mentoring hours and assessment methods
+• they clearly state training hours, mentoring hours, and assessment methods

-When you review a program, look for transparent descriptions of content, methodology and evaluation.
-If this information is vague or missing, it is a warning sign, especially if you plan to work with companies, schools or professional sports structures that expect clear evidence of professional preparation.
+When you review a program, therefore, look for transparent descriptions of content, methodology, and evaluation.
+If this information is vague or missing, it is a warning sign, especially if you plan to work with companies, schools, or professional sports structures that expect clear evidence of professional preparation.

 • have significant Coaching practice with real clients